jon-chun/GenAI-Multi-Agent-Networks-and-Digital-Twins/modules/week10_miniproject3_langchain.md

 # Week 10: Agents

 We progressed from prompt engineering, relatively low-level RAG applications, and now to higher-level LangChain and LangGraph abstractions.
 This week, we take a pause from DeepLearning.ai courses (just a repeat of last week) to focus on Miniproject #3 where you'll create de novo or customize an existing LangChain or LangGraph application.
+The readings and exercises will present 3-4 different approaches to learn LangChain/LangGraph Agents from beginner to intermediate levels.

 You can customize and/or expand upon the two baseline OPTIONS A or B with data, prompts, or agents to replicate a workflow you know well from class, work, or interests.
 Alternatively, expand/customize Other Agent Ideas listed or ones you find on your own.
 Examples could include automated job search/applications, chatbot simulations, researching (web search, filtering and normalizing disparate data sources), report writing (essay brainstorming, outline, writing, revision, editing, etc), dataset creation (search, collect, filter, combine/normalize, etc into *csv/*xls), etc.